+Prerequisite: ART 213

-Prerequisite: ART 213, ART 232, or permission of instructor A continuation of the study of methods for the utilization of color and composition in pictorial art through the medium of paint.
+A continuation of the study of methods for the utilization of color and composition in pictorial art through the medium of paint.
 Students will build upon painting techniques learned in ART 213.
 Five-and-a-half studio hours per week.
 3 credits